 A Legacy of Collaboration

-Challenges and opportunities of local governments working together to connect communities through parks and trails.
+Discussion of challenges and opportunities of local governments working together to connect communities through parks and trails, including city to city and city to county

 Reflecting Nature in the Built Environment